evandrocoan/ITE/README.md

     search for **`StudioChannel`** and press <kbd>Enter</kbd>
 1. After finished installing the **`StudioChannel`** package, just follow the instructions on the screen.
+1. You can also see this *old video* tutorial [How to the Install Sublime Studio](https://youtu.be/362kbFW-tr4).

 ## Stable Installation <sub><sub>[Go to Top](#ite---integrated-toolset-environment)</sub></sub>